 11. Hawaiian Airlines A330-200 Extra Comfort (premium economy) Honolulu to San Diego

 Sitting there at gate 31 with my face in the palm of my hands was a pretty low feeling.
-I love Hawaii, and waiting for a plane back to the mainland is about as depressing as it gets for a career traveler such as myself.
+I love Hawaii, and waiting for a plane back to the mainland (even if it is Hawaiian Airlines Extra Comfort) is about as depressing as it gets for a career traveler such as myself.
 Don’t get me wrong – I love San Diego, but there’s just something about Hawaii that my body and soul agrees with and it’s never easy to leave.

 Especially after this particular trip with all the flying I did and all the nasty weather I had to endure along the way.
 This was not a particularly easy and lazy Hawaiian vacation for me, and I almost felt like an idiot for coming all this way and not even once going to the beach to give my toes an opportunity to mix with the sand.